Transportation: Transit Use

 Sustainability Issue: Houston has poor street connectivity and neighborhoods tend to be separated from places of work and school.
 As a result even though accessibility to bus stops is good, trip times are long.

-Transportation: Transit Use Sustainable Development Goals
+Transportation: Transit Use in the Sustainable Development Goals

 10. Reduce inequality within and among countries